efoosag/leaderBoard/README.md

 **This Project has to do with creating a repo and preparing the repo against errors like syntax errors.**
 **The project also has to do with practicing professional way of documentation in software development.**

+**Using Postman API client,**

+- Use Post Action to creat a new games using the URL and endpoint from API documentation
+- The Post Action an ID for the new games

+With the URL and ID, use

+- fetch method to get data
+- POST to add new name and score

 To get a local copy up and running follow these simple example steps.

+- create a new repo on github
+- clone the repo to the local Machine

 ### Prerequisites